Beltus/blog/_drafts/2020-04-23-deep-learning-coursera.md

 ###Note: Why and how Does L2 Regularization affect the values of the model parameters or Weights.

 When L2 regularization is added to the cost function, this regularization contributes to positively to the partial derivatives of the cost function wrt to the weights.
-So during backpropagation and parameter update phase, W =  W - alpha(dW), where dW = dW(with regularization) + lambda/m * W. Hence, this helps to drive the update parameter faster to zero.
+So during backpropagation and parameter update phase, W =  W - alpha(dW), where dW = dW(without regularization) + lambda/m * W. Hence, this helps to drive the update parameter faster to zero.
 The larger the lambda the faster weights decay or go to zero.

 ## How regularization Prevents overfitting